Commuted Pension Guide: Maximize Your Retirement Benefits

 Category of Recipient Pension Type Taxability Exemption Available

-Spouse/family member of a Government employee Uncommuted family pension Taxable as “Income from Other Sources” Lower of ₹15,000 or 1/3rd of actual pension (Section 57(iia)).
+Spouse/family member of a Government employee Uncommuted family pension Taxable as “Income from Other Sources” Lower of ₹15,000 or 1/3rd of the actual pension (Section 57(iia)).
 However, if the assessee has opted for the New Tax Regime, then ₹15,000 shall be replaced with ₹25,000.

 Spouse of Armed Forces (Normal death in service) Uncommuted family pension Taxable However, if the assessee has opted for the New Tax Regime, then ₹15,000 shall be replaced with ₹25,000.

-Family member of a Private Sector Employee Uncommuted family pension Taxable Lower of ₹15,000 or 1/3rd of actual pension (Section 57(iia)).
+Family member of a Private Sector Employee Uncommuted family pension Taxable Lower of ₹15,000 or 1/3rd of the actual pension (Section 57(iia)).
 However, if the assessee has opted for the New Tax Regime, then ₹15,000 shall be replaced with ₹25,000.

 Commuted Family Pension (if any) Lump sum Usually not applicable, as commutation is not allowed for family pension Not applicable